WONCA Working Party: Mental Health

 Objectives of the WONCA Working Party on Mental Health

-• To promote and develop mental health research activities in primary care & the primary care interface
+To foster and develop mental health research activities in primary care & the primary care interface

-• To address the issue of stigma associated with mental health difficulties.
+To address the issue of stigma and discrimination associated with mental health difficulties.

 News